Detection Hub: Unifying Object Detection Datasets via Query Adaptation on Language Embedding

 \subsection{Visualization}

-Finally, we visualize the predictions generated by our method to demonstrate its advantages.
-As shown in Figue~\ref{fig:viz}, the odd rows show the predicted category names.
-The even rows show which dataset contributes to our final prediction.
-It is clear to see that our predictions effectively combine the taxonomies from multiple datasets and yield better predictions.
-This well justifies our motivation of proposing a universal object detector.
+Finally, we visualize the predictions in Fig~\ref{fig:viz}, where the odd rows show the predicted category names and the even show which dataset contributes to the prediction.
+Our predictions effectively combine the taxonomies from multiple datasets and yield better predictions.
+This well justifies our motivation for proposing a universal object detector.